ethereum/distributed-validator-specs/glossary.md

 - **Distributed Validator Key**: A distributed validator key is one persistent BLS public key emulated by a group of distributed validator key shares completing threshold signing together.
 - **Distributed Validator Key Share**: A distributed validator key share is one BLS private key that is part of the collection of shares that together can sign on behalf of the group distributed validator key.
 - **Distributed Validator Key Generation Ceremony**: A distributed key generation ceremony where a number of parties can come together to trustlessly create a distributed validator key, its associated deposit and exit data, and each parties' distributed validator key share and DVC certificate.
+- **Distributed Validator Client Certificate**: A distributed validator client communicates across the internet to connect to its counterparty peers.
+However each DVC needs a means of authenticating its counterparties, and confirming they have the authorisation to act on behalf of a given key share.
+A DVC authenticates itself to its peers with an SECP256K1 key pair.
+Secondly, it proves it has the authorisation to act on behalf of a given key share by presenting a signed message from its key share, known as a DVC certificate.

 ## Example